Tributes and Reviews

 Jim’s art exhibition at ACME Art Co was promoted in this newspaper.

-Read Jim’s guestbook from his last art exhibition and public performance
+Read Jim’s guestbook and see a video tour from his last art exhibition and public performance.

 Layers Of Complexity